schmudu/python-turtle-curriculum/worksheet-06-lets-get-func-y.md

 # Lesson 2 - Let's get Func-y
 We are going to learn about functions.
+Functions are helpful when you want something to do it for you.

 ## Section 1 - Start Python Terminal
 Follow the directions from the previous lesson and start the Python command prompt.